nuxt/nuxt.com/content/deploy/firebase.md

 ## Other Cloud Functions

 Firebase may warn that other Cloud Functions will be deleted when you deploy.
-That happens when `firebase.json` lists a single functions source and the CLI treats the deploy as replacing every function in the project.
+That warning depends on `codebase` identifiers, not on how many function sources you list.
+Without a unique `codebase`, the CLI treats functions outside the current deploy as candidates for deletion.

+A single functions source can coexist with other functions if you give it a unique `codebase` (for example in a separate repository that deploys to the same Firebase project).
+Use a different `codebase` in each repository's `firebase.json`.

-Nuxt can share a Firebase project with other functions.
-Configure multiple function sources with distinct `codebase` values:
+In one repository, configure multiple function sources with distinct `codebase` values:

 ```json [firebase.json]
 {